chris-short/chrisshort.net/content/post/ibm-acquires-red-hat/index.md

 >
 > Thank you for your time and leadership.

 I think this e-mail captures the reality of Monday.
 Yes, my natural instinct to self-censor publicly was working overtime.
-That was likely more legalities, fear, and doubt fueling that.
-But, this was an emotional and raw morning.
+That was likely more legalities, fear, and doubt fueling that anxiety.
+It was an emotional and raw morning.
 A lot of folks around Red Hat were fielding calls on Sunday evening to jump ship.
 I know what it's like when people are trying to lure you away.
 It's easy to be lured away from uncertainty (we are humans after all).

+The day was pretty much derailed at that point.
+There wasn't much myself or a lot of others could do but respond to calls from folks and side eye the bejesus out of memo-list.

+##

 ## Conclusion